kahihia/perdiem-django/README.md

      {PROTOCOL}://{PUBLIC_KEY}:{SECRET_KEY}@{HOST}/{PATH}{PROJECT_ID}

 Alternatively, you may choose to merge your production `dev.py` file into `prod.py`.
 In that case, be sure to subclass `BaseSettings` instead of `DevSettings` and make sure all definitions from `dev.py` are in `prod.py`.

+###### Note: The remainder of this section assumes that PerDiem is deployed in a Debian Linux environment.

 PerDiem uses Gunicorn with [runit](http://smarden.org/runit/) and [Nginx](http://nginx.org/).
 You can install them with the following: